julian-garcia-hernandez/portfolio-website/README.md

 Hi, thanks for checking out the code!
-Although this code is not open to changes, feel free to leave recommendations if you find better ways to do what's already been done.
+Although this code is not open to PRs, feel free to leave recommendations on the issues tab you find better ways to do what's already been done.